galberola/pf2e-kineticists-companion/README.md

 Any Fresh Produce items created are automatically deleted at the start of your next turn*.

 <small>*A gamemaster or the actor's owner must be present.</small>

+### Armor in Earth, Hardwood Armor, and Metal Carapace Automation
+When you use any of these actions, your armour will be replaced with the impulse's armour.
+You will also have an option to create a shield, if applicable - this is configurable in settings to either always create a shield (if you have a free hand), never create a shield, or ask each time.
+The shields are removed when they are broken, and Metal Carapace will end if you take critical hit damage.